NaomiMod/Rent-A-Hero-No1/TEXT_Format.md

 Regular text box holds a maximum of `3 text rows`.

-Each row can be 320 px wide max, after that it will automatically cut & wrap text to the next row.
+`Each row can be 320 px wide max`, after that it will automatically `cut & wrap text` to the next row.

 A regular western char is usually taking `8 pixels` whilst most of japanese chars `16 pixels`.